 As we have seen – and as borne out by the current lending policies of many mortgage providers – age is no longer a barrier or obstacle to obtaining a buy to let mortgage.

-Can I get a mortgage after I retire?
+Can I get a mortgage if I’m retired?

-What is the maximum age for a buy to let mortgage?
+What’s the maximum age limit for getting a buy-to-let mortgage?